statisticsnorway/ssb-dash-framework/CONTRIBUTING.md

 Using a few different files/tables and the long format makes it simple to keep track of observations, characteristics about the observations and data about/from the observatins.
 With a long format we can simplify the data structure so that adapting modules to different data is simpler.

 With a long format containing columns identifying the observation, the variable and the variable value it is a lot simpler to make something that fits all data with minimal adjustments to the module itself.

-### Include the layout as a method in the class

-Oppdateres med ny arve logikk

 ### Use @callback